-To complement the curriculum or in Extended Day, teachers may show students a movie or on-line resource.
+To complement the curriculum or in after-care, teachers may show students a movie or on-line resource.
 Grades PK-5 will be allowed to watch G-rated movies.
 Grades 6-8 will be allowed to watch PG-rated movies.